 An Introduction To Reremoana School....

 Reremoana School is a full primary (Years 1– 8) school on the Wattle Downs peninsula in Manurewa, South Auckland.
 We opened on February 7, 2006.
-The 2014 year will begin with around 330 students, and our roll is expected to grow to around 380 by the end of the 2014 school year.
+This year we celebrate our 10 Year Anniversary!
+The 2015 yearbegan with around 390 students, and our roll is expected to grow to around 420 by the end of the 2015 school year.

 Located on the Wattle Downs peninsula in Wattle Cove, Reremoana School provides a ‘heart’ for our developing urban community.

 Our third phase of building was completed in Term 4, 2013, with four classrooms being added, bringing our total number of classrooms to 18 (with four additional relocatable classrooms).
 Over the next few years we will continue to grow, eventually catering for a roll of around 500 students.
 Currently we are undergoing a re-cladding project, with all of our original buildings being remediated to fix leaky issues.
 This project should be completed by September 2015.

 Reremoana School is a community of learners.
 Our programmes of learning combine the best of old and new; all staff work to see the 'whole child' develop to the best of his or her potential.
 Through consultation with our community prior to opening and discussions with our Establishment Board of Trustees and staff, we developed a ‘Model of Success and Excellence’ that guided the initial decision making and planning for our school.
 One of the competencies we see as incredibly important in learning is ‘Reflection’.
 Through reflection and consultation, our initial learning model has further developed into the Reremoana School Learning Model.
 This model is evident in every classroom.